 Phishing, spear phishing, whaling and spoofing are types of scam emails.

-Phishing scams are sent to a large group of people, with no particular targeting.
-They are fake emails that come from people pretending to be from a trusted organisation e.g. your bank, telecommunications provider or even from the Government.
-Phishing emails ‘fish’ for information so they generally ask for personal information, such as credit card details or your account password.
-Learn more on Phishing.
+Phishing scams are emails sent to a large group of people, with no particular targeting.
+They're fake emails that come from people pretending to be from a trusted organisation.
+For example, your bank, telecommunications provider or even from the government.
+Phishing emails ‘fish’ for information so usually ask for personal information, such as:

-Whale Phishing is a heavily targeted scam, they will personally address you and pose to be from someone you know or trust e.g. your boss.
+Whale phishing is a targeted scam.
+The email will address you by name and appear to be from someone you know or trust.

-Spoofing is when someone forges an email to make it look like it has come from a specific email address.
-If someone receives an email from you, but you didn't send it, then someone has spoofed your email address.
+Spoofing is when someone forges an email to make it look like it's come from a specific email address.
+If someone receives an email from you, but you didn't send it, someone has spoofed your email address.

-If you receive an email that looks like it's from a generic Xtra or Spark email address, it may not have come from Spark.
+If you receive an email that looks like it's from a generic Xtra Mail or Spark email address, it may not be from Spark.
 This includes emails that look like they're from:

-Note: any genuine emails you receive from Spark will only ever include links to the Spark website (spark.co.nz).
-If you think you have received a suspicious email from us, please contact us.
-We will never ask you for passwords or account information by email.
+Note: Genuine emails you receive from Spark will only ever include links to the Spark website (spark.co.nz).
+We'll never ask you for passwords or account information by email.
+If you think you've received a suspicious email from Spark please contact us.
+Chat with Spark

-Phone scams present themselves in various different forms.
-There are a range of strategies a scammer employs to trick the victim including number spoofing.
-This is where a scammer disguises the original caller ID with a number they choose e.g. a local kiwi number, but the call is actually coming from overseas.
+There are many different types of phone scams.
+There are a range of strategies a scammer uses to trick the person, including number spoofing.
+This is where a scammer disguises the original caller ID with a number they choose.
+For example, a call may look like it's from a local NZ number but is actually coming from overseas.

 You can see a list of verified phone scams on the current scams page.
 See current scams